0xNSHuman/TimelineCards/README.md

 ##### Implementing `TimelineCardDataProvider`

 Now, let's send some data to your card when it requests so.
 You do this by creating array consisting of `TimelineItem` and/or `TimelineItemGroup` objects, which are the main data units that you use in **TimelineCards** kit.
-They both conmply with `TimelineSourceElement` protocol — type that you must return in result.
+They both comply with `TimelineSourceElement` protocol — type that you must return in result.

 ```
 func elementsForTimelineCard(_ timelineCard: TimelineCard, containerWidth: CGFloat) -> [TimelineSourceElement] {